Jewish Studies

 Texts are in English

-In the second semester, students use architecture/design skills to create a personal temple, using the skills and concepts from the first semester.
-Students end the year by learning about collective trauma and ways in which people struggle through historical and personal challenges to rebuild after hardships.
-Grades are a function of quizzes and longer-term projects.
+In the second semester, students use these developing architecture/design skills to create a “personal sanctuary.”.
+Students end the year by learning about individual and collective trauma – and ways in which people struggle through historical and personal challenges to rebuild after hardship.
+We, in turn, pick up clues – practical and applicable right now, to the age-old question: how can I live a good life?

 Subject Area: Jewish Culture